 Birds do it.
 Bees do it.
 Even educated seniors do it.
 “It” is falling in love.
-But in the case of our parents, “it” is maintaining the love in their relationships over many decades.
+But in the case of our parents, “it” can be maintaining the love in their relationships over many decades.

 Enjoying Romantic Love in Older Age